ZaidQureshi/bam/README.md

 Furthermore, we add the support for an application to use multiple NVMe SSDs.

-Finally, to lessen the programmer's burden we develop abstractions, like an array abstraction and a data caching layer, so that the programmer writes their GPU code like they are trained to and the library automatically checks if accesses hit in the cache or not and if they miss to automatically fetch the needed data from the NVMe device.
+To lessen the programmer's burden we develop abstractions, like an array abstraction and a data caching layer, so that the programmer writes their GPU code like they are trained to and the library automatically checks if accesses hit in the cache or not and if they miss to automatically fetch the needed data from the NVMe device.
 All of these features are developed into a header-only library in the [`include`](./include/) directory.
 These headers can be used in Cuda C/C++ application code.

+Update 27 Apr 2025
+We also would like to acknowledge Cognition Labs for creating DeepWiki for BaM codebase!

 # Contributions